 There is one thing in this world that you must never forget to do.
 If you forget everything else and not this, there's nothing to worry about; but if you remember everything else and forget this, then you will have done nothing in your life.
 It is as if a king has sent you to some country do a task, and you perform a hundred other services, but not the one he sent you to do.
 So human beings come to this world to do particular work.
 The work is the purpose, and each is specific to the person.
 [The Illuminated Rumi, by Jalal Al-din Rumi]

-Although the truth is eternal, it not easy to find if we are busy looking for something else.
+Although the truth is eternal, it is not easy to find if we are busy looking for something else.
 If you're trying to find your path, it will be easier to discover if you stop expecting it to be clothed in money.
 I often ask the people I work with what took them off their path.
 They usually answer with conviction that "there's no money in it" or that they "cannot afford to make the change."
 I can only tell you what I know to be true: You cannot afford not to make the change.
 The price for not changing is far higher than you'll ever know.
-We can only turn away the gift of our divinity so many times before it is no longer offered.

 People come to me wanting to make changes in their lives.
 They feel they are off course and want to seek a new direction but are uncertain about how to go about it.
 They frequently feel trapped by their choices.
 More often than not they feel their only ticket to freedom is money.
 If only they had enough money, they could make that change.
 Most people believe that money will cure their problems, will buy them out of the life they're living and into the life they desire.
 Money is the magic wand, the solution to all our problems.
 Many of us believe it is the answer to the prayers we often forget to pray.